fanfara maghreb dance party (Italy USA Tunisia)

 Fanfara Station is a celebration with a brass band, an entire North African rhythm section and contemporary electro Dance beats.

 It’s a dance party created live by only three musicians thanks to the use of loop stations for live over-dubbing.

 The stage is filled with instruments: percussion: scascika, tar, bendir, darbuka and tabla next to the trumpet, trombone, clarinet and three Tunisian woodwinds: the nay, mizued and zocra.
 Then there are dozens of wires connecting loop stations, controllers and an array of effects pedals.
 A myriad of acoustic and electric sounds dialogue and sustain the voice of singer and song writer Marzouk Mejri.

-The brass of Fanfara Station bring folk blues and Balkan accents into a electro acoustic North African universe represented by layers of percussion instruments, woodwinds and singing.
+The brass of Fanfara Station bring folk and blues accents into a electro acoustic North African universe represented by layers of percussion instruments, woodwinds and singing.
 Modern folk sensibilities are threaded into a contemporary electronic dance fabric.

-Fanfara Staton’s first demo EP was completed in May of 2016 and their first full album is slated for a fall 2017 release that will coincide with the premier of Ernesto Pagano’s documentary on the life of Marzouk Mejri.
+Their first full album (Tebourba) is slated for a fall 2017 release that will coincide with the premiere of Ernesto Pagano’s documentary on the life of Marzouk Mejri.